rwillians/bookk/README.md

 user_id = "785627e6-bf43-41dd-a8a8-3fdc5f761489"
 deposited_amount = 100_00
-#                  ^ in cents or smalles unit that the
+#                  ^ in cents or smallest unit supported
-#                    currency you're using supports
+#                    by the currency you're using

 interledger_entry =
   journalize! using: ACME.ChartOfAccounts do